mapbender/mapbender-documentation/en/book/installation/installation_ubuntu.rst

 * http://localhost/mapbender3/

-**Notice:** Click on the Mapbender3 logo to get to the login page.
+Click on the Login-link at top-right to get to the login page.
 Log in with the new user you created.

 You can open the developer mode when you run app_dev.php: http://localhost/mapbender3/app_dev.php